Become an expert in no time

-Teams can earn points for winning a game, drawing a game, or if a game goes into overtime.
-Due to issues in the past, rule changes have made it nearly impossible for games to end in a tie.
+NHL Teams can earn points for winning a game, drawing a game, or if a game goes into overtime.
+Due to issues in the past, rule changes have made it harder for games to end in a tie.

 NHL Rules for Players and Teams

-While several rules govern gameplay, penalties, and possession, some essential rules significantly impact the flow and excitement of the game.
-The most notable of these is the faceoff, which occurs if a linesman decides that no more passes can be made.
+While several NHL rules govern gameplay, penalties, and possession, some essential rules significantly impact the flow and excitement of the game.
+The most notable of these is the faceoff, which occurs normally after goals, penalties or icing.

 Centers usually control a faceoff; however, any player currently on the ice can participate.
 They have five seconds to make it to the drop – if they don’t make it, the puck will be dropped regardless.

 NHL regulations require that the away team put their stick on the ice first, should the faceoff take place in the center-line dot.
 For faceoffs in any other zone, the defending center must place their stick first.

 Other rules include the offside rule, icing, scoring, and player eligibility.

 Similar to players, teams, and referees, coaches also have to obey specific rules.
 The most important of these is with regards to challenging plays.
 With new regulations, coaches need to consider whether a challenge is worth the risk.
 If it doesn’t succeed, they’ll receive penalties, starting with a minor and escalating from there.

 Amongst other things, coaches can now challenge missed stoppages of play if it led to goals, with the condition that it happened in the offensive zone.
 Coaches may also issue challenges for offside and interference calls.